 These German cookies are an adaptation of a festive and easy bar cookie that my mom has made at Christmas for years.
 These flavorful spiced bars are made with brown sugar, cinnamon, cloves and orange zest and are packed with chopped pecans.
-They are magically both light and slightly meringue-like, yet have a good structure with nice chew.
-A bit of whole wheat flour in the dough provides additional flavor without feeling heavy.
-The bars are blanketed with an orange glaze that resembles patches of snow as it dries.
-Cut into a star pattern (or cut into squares), these are a simple and straightforward spice cookie that keeps very well.
+They're magically both light and meringue-like, yet sturdy with a nice chew.

-The original recipe for these cookies is from a 1960s edition of a Sunset Magazine "favorite recipes" compendium that my mom still has.
+The original recipe for these bars is from a 1960s edition of a Sunset Magazine "favorite recipes" compendium that my mom still has.
 Her handwritten notes say 1976 was the first year she baked them, and the fact that we make them still is a testament to their ease, reliability, and great taste.

-The star shape (or snowflake, depending on your eye) of the bars was inspired by an Instagram post by Joanne of The Olive and Mango.
+The star shape (or snowflake, depending on your eye) of the bars was inspired by Joanne of Olive and Mango.
 She baked a cake that featured this pretty design, and I've been wanting to try something similar ever since.
-It's a beautiful way to dress up a simple bar cookie recipe or cake.
-I shared a stop motion video on Instagram Reels demonstrating how to slice the bars into this star shape.
-You can see it here.

 Jump to: